subutai-attic/judochop/Readme.md

 Judo Chop's maven plugin will take your annotated tests and build a controller war out of it.
 The plugin will deploy it to several virtual machines.
-The plugin or just a curl start command against the rest API of one of the runners triggers their synchronous bombardment of your application via your own tests.
+The plugin or just a curl start command against the rest API of one of the runnerFigs triggers their synchronous bombardment of your application via your own tests.
 Reports are generated and placed in a store where they can be later analyzed.